aviraljanveja/ML_Theory/README.md

 This is a Machine Learning course based on the CalTech CS156 Machine Learning course by Prof. Abu Mostafa.

--- Developed by Aviral Janveja for the Panini AI intiative.
+-- Developed by Aviral Janveja for the Paanini AI intiative.
 (Copyright 2024)